erikglee/OSPREY_BIDS/docs/source/expected_inputs.rst

 labeled as other (which includes regions like ventricles, or unassigned voxels with a numeric value of
 0) will be assumed to be CSF during the partial volume correction procedure.

-If the "--segmentation_dir" flag is not provided, OSPREY will instead utilize SPM segmentation routines to come up with estimates for grey matter, white matter, and cerebrospinal fluid.
+If the "\-\-segmentation_dir" flag is not provided, OSPREY will instead utilize SPM segmentation routines to come up with estimates for grey matter, white matter, and cerebrospinal fluid.

 Localizer